 After this modification to the startup code, the Web Viewer component is now ready for streaming models via the HOOPS Server.
 No further modifications are required.

 We only scratched the surface with this example.
 Implementing a viewing infrastructure on your server-backend that can scale to many simultaneous users is not an easy task and requires considerable web-expertise even when using web platforms like AWS or Azure.
 However, it is often worth the effort, in particular, if your models are large and/or you want to provide your user with a consistent experience across all devices.

 Please see the Programming Guide for more information about server setup.

-Thank you for taking the time to go through our Getting Started Guide for HOOPS Communicator.
+Thank you for taking the time to Build A Basic Application with HOOPS Communicator.
 We recommend continuing your training by visiting our Tutorials section.
-There you will find information about setting up your local development environment for HOOPS Communicator, as well as Tutorials that will explore real-world problems that HOOPS Communicator can solve for your company.
+You will find information about setting up your local development environment for HOOPS Communicator, as well as more Tutorials that explore real-world problems that HOOPS Communicator can solve for your company.